BrewBlox/brewblox-documentation/dev/reference/spark_commands.md

 ---
 ### Clear Objects
 Deleted all user objects.
 System objects are unaffected and keep their value.
-To also reset system objects, use Factory Rest.
+To also reset system objects, use Factory Reset.

 - Request:
     - Opcode: `uint8_t = 8`